 that Procol Harum (known for the 70’s classics, ‘A Whiter Shade of Pale’ and ‘Conquistador’, among many others) are currently planning to invade the former colonies in mid-to-late 2014.
 The talk of the town also includes hints of a special performance or two.

-Hammond organist Josh Phillips is also a composer of TV music (such as the award-winning theme for the BBC’s Strictly Come Dancing) and has played live with The Who, Rod Stewart, Ronnie Lane, Jeff Beck and many more.
+Hammond organist Josh Phillips is also a composer of TV music (such as the award-winning theme for the BBC’s Strictly Come Dancing) and has played live with The Who, Rod Stewart, Ronnie Lane, Jeff Beck and many more: his mastery of the Montage synth brings additional drama and subtlety to the band’s trademark sound.
 Bassist Matt Pegg (son of Fairport’s Dave Pegg) joined Procol in 1993, after depping for his father in Jethro Tull; he has played with Francis Dunnery, Squeeze’s Chris Difford, The Drifters, and The Stone Roses’ Ian Brown, and is currently bassist for Rick Wakeman as well as for folk-rock supergroup The Gathering.
-And ‘new boy’ Geoff Dunn, who joined Procol Harum back in 2006, has also been the driving force with luminaries such as Jimmy Page, Dave Stewart, Van Morrison and Manfred Mann.
+And ‘new drummer’ Geoff Dunn, who joined Procol Harum back in 2006, has also been the powerhouse behind luminaries such as Jimmy Page, Dave Stewart, Van Morrison and Manfred Mann.

-Well-established by concert tours throughout Europe and North America, Procol Harum has released several live albums in the past ten years, and has seen its whole back-catalogue of classic studio albums – all so different in intriguing ways – remastered and released with eagerly-awaited bonus tracks.
+Well-established by concert tours throughout Europe and North America, Procol Harum has recently released several live albums, and seen its whole back-catalogue of classic studio albums – all so different in intriguing ways – remastered and released with eagerly-awaited bonus tracks.
 Critics are at last seeing the band in its proper perspective: Classic Rock magazine noted that ‘it’s small wonder The Who’s Tommy and Queen’s Bohemian Rhapsody can be traced to Procol’s influence’.
-The present jubilee will be marked by a major boxed set in various formats, including previously unreleased live recordings, radio and television sessions: a true celebration of Procol Harum’s ‘unique entertainment’.

 Beginning in July 2012, legendary rockers Procol Harum will be taking the summer by storm with 23 concerts across the U.S. alongside YES, another prodigious progressive rock band from the early 70’s.
 When these two ‘innovators of their time’ join forces it is sure to be one of the most […]